A Glimpse Into the Future of Fullstack Development with Blitz.js

 FAQ

-Bleeds.js is a full-stack React framework inspired by Ruby on Rails, built to empower developers with a seamless experience for building full-stack and React applications.
-It is built on top of Next.js, adding functionalities like direct database access, middlewares, authentication with authorization, and more.
+Blitz.js is a full-stack React framework inspired by Ruby on Rails and built on top of Next.js.
+It adds missing features to create a full-stack framework with direct database access, middlewares, authentication, and more.

 Aleksandra Sikora